Prince-Rainer-Padrinao/Office-Database/README.md

 USE MAIN PC - HOST PC

-1. click wifi icon on bottom right corner of th screen
+1. click wifi icon on bottom right corner of the screen
 2. click properties icon
 3. scroll down and find "IPv4 address"
 4. Copy the address number (example: 192.168.1.105)